What we’ll cover:

+Lots of babies get trapped in a pattern of waking 45 minutes after bedtime.
+(Just as their parents are getting settled into Netflix…) Many toddlers refuse to stay in their beds after they transition to a big kid bed.
 There are a variety of reasons why your baby or toddler is waking at night.
-This article takes the guesswork out of it for you and helps you figure out the cause of your baby’s night wakings.
+This article takes the guesswork out of it for you and helps you figure out the cause of why your baby is having night wakings.
 Plus, it gives you solid baby & toddler night waking tips to get your little one sleeping through the night.

 This post may contain affiliate links.